 We also analyze the impact of the 2019 expansion of the child benefit program.
-Starting in July 2019, the eligibility for the transfer for the first child was no longer restricted to low-income families, as the program was made fully universal.
-We study the effect of the child benefit expansion by analyzing the difference in the support for PiS between the 2019 European Parliament elections held just before the reform (May 2019), and support for PiS in the parliamentary elections held in October 2019.
-Our treatment variable measures the 2018-2019 increase in the per capita child benefit amount received.
+Starting in July 2019, the eligibility for the transfer for the first child was no longer restricted to lowincome families, as the program was made fully universal.
+In 2019, two elections took place in Poland.
+This allows us to shed light on the effects of the expansion of the program.
+In May 2019, just before the expansion, European Parliament elections were held.
+In October 2019, three months after the expansion, the parliamentary elections were held.
+Hence, we can construct the outcome variable measuring the difference in the support for PiS in the pre-expansion European Parliament elections and the support for PiS in the parliamentary elections.
+We construct the treatment variable as the 2018-2019 increase in the per capita child benefit amount received by a municipality.
 While we find some positive effects of the expansion, they are smaller than the effects of the 2016 introduction of the child benefit (Table B.5).
 There are two potential explanations for this result.
 First, only middle- and high-income families who were not previously eligible for the conditional transfer benefited from the expansion.
 For these families, the effects presumably were smaller due to the lower relative impact of the child benefit on their financial well-being.
 Second, as plans to expand the child benefit program were announced before the mid-term elections, the outcomes of those elections may have already been affected by the program expansion.
 This is, however, rather unlikely, as we did not observe a similar effect in the 2015 election.
+There are also some important limitations of the analysis of the effects of the expansion: the elections to the national parliament and the European Parliament are fundamentally different, and we are unable to verify the parallel trends assumption.
+Hence, these findings should be interpreted with caution.